ansys/pyhps-data-transfer/doc/source/index.rst

 PyHPS brings HPS to your Python app.
 Wrapping around HPS REST APIs, Pyhps data_transfer/client allows you to:

 * Create and list files.
-* Copy files
+* Copy files.
-* Set and view permissions
+* Set and view permissions.

 .. grid:: 1 1 2 2